PauloSTDev/basic_swift/README.md

 ## Struct

-#### Struct is similar to class but the Struct already has a constructor when we initialize it, are independent, use copy of the value (Value Type) and with Struct we can't use heritage.
+#### Struct is similar to class but the Struct already has a constructor when we initialize it, are independent, use copy of the value (Value Type) and with Struct we can't use heritage but can use protocol implementations.
+Struct has better performance and Class are more powerful

 ## Multi-line Strings
 #### To get the multi-line strings we need to start and end with three double quote marks.